earvin-tech/Book_Application/programming_paradigms.md

 const student1 = new Student('Earvin');
 student1.greet(); // Outputs: Hello Earvin
 ```
 In the above example the Student class does not need to redefine the greet function as it inherits the function from the person class.
-Iheritance allows reusability of code for child classes.
+Inheritance allows reusability of code for child classes.

 #### <ins>**Polymorphism**</ins>